ioBroker/ioBroker.eventlist/README.md

 - Many predefined icons (minimum 100)
 - Material widget
 - Send messages to syslog (may be splunk) https://www.npmjs.com/package/splunk-logging
+- Filter by ID in Admin or Widget

 <!--
 	Placeholder for the next version (at the beginning of the line):